zachvalenta/jvns.ca/source/_posts/2015-11-21-why-you-should-understand-a-little-about-tcp.markdown

 That period where the application and HAProxy are both passive-aggressively waiting for the other to send information?
 That's the extra 200ms.
 The application is doing it because of Nagle's algorithm, and HAProxy because of delayed ACKs.

+Delayed ACKs happen, as far as I understand, by default on *every* Linux system.
+So this isn't an edge case or an anomaly -- if you send your data in more than 1 TCP packet, it can happen to you.

 ### in which we become wizards